Simulation of Language Evolution under Regulated Social Media Platforms: A Synergistic Approach of Large Language Models and Genetic Algorithms: Framework Design

 \subsubsection{Planning Module}

-The constraint strategy focuses on methods to bypass supervision, while the expression strategy aims to enhance the clarity and accuracy of information transmission.
+Constraint strategies focus on methods to bypass supervision, while expression strategies aim to enhance the clarity and accuracy of information transmission.
 Although both strategies are critical for effective dialogue management, they often conflict with each other.
-Directly generating dialogue based on these conflicting strategies leads to increased complexity and may negatively impact the performance of LLMs.
+To resolve this, the planning module employs the LLM to integrate selected strategies and generate an abstract plan:

-To address this challenge, we implement the planning module as an embodiment of Chain-of-Thought (CoT)\cite{wei2022chain}, reducing the difficulty of generating dialogue based on potentially conflicting strategies by incorporating intermediate planning steps.
+which specifies how the agent should balance regulatory evasion and communication clarity in subsequent turns.

 In the illicit pet trade scenario, where the constraint strategy prohibits directly mentioning specific animals due to regulatory requirements, while the expression strategy calls for accurate descriptions, the planning module generates plans that balance these strategies.
 For example, it may utilize metaphors or indirect descriptions, such as “a creature as colorful as autumn leaves with a melodic voice” instead of explicitly stating “a parrot with vibrant red feathers.”